candreotti/Sick-Beard/readme.md

 - trackt intregration enhancement: watched episode on show added on sickbeard are marked as Ignored
 - trackt intregration enhancement: always have a numebr (configurable) of unwatched episode for not paused show
 - Chech availability of torrent file and mark episode to DOWNLOADABLE
+- With Trasmission client you can download single episode also for multi episode torrent file

 *SickBeard TPB is currently an alpha release.
 There may be severe bugs in it and at any given time it may not work at all.*